syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 #### Prevent editing for specific tasks

 On taskbar edit action, the [`TaskbarEditing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_TaskbarEditing) event will be triggered.
 You can prevent the taskbar from editing using the [`TaskbarEditing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_TaskbarEditing) event.
 This can be done by setting cancel property of [`TaskbarEditing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_TaskbarEditing) event argument to true.
-And we can hide the taskbar editing indicators like taskbar resizer, progress resizer and connector points by using [`QueryTaskbarInfo`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_QueryTaskbarInfo) event.
-The following code example shows how to achieve this.
+And the taskbar editing indicators can be hidden like taskbar resizer, progress resizer and connector points by using [`QueryTaskbarInfo`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_QueryTaskbarInfo) event.

 {% if page.publishingplatform == "aspnet-core" %}